 The Future Land Use map conveys ideas about what the Region's land use priorities are, how growth can best be directed, and what the aspirations are for the Region's future.
-The map seeks to express these ideas and equitably reflect the values of the Region's residents.
+The map seeks to expresses these ideas and equitably reflect the values of the Region's residents.
 The development of this RPOCD and of the maps on this page and on the following pages was guided by hundreds of residents and stakeholders.
 Their ideas and concerns and the information they shared was gathered, summarized, and incorporated to the greatest degree possible in this RPOCD.

 Like the maps presented on the preceding pages, the Future Land Use Map is a composite of many features of the Region.
 It is comprised of geographic "layers" that embody the four themes of this plan: Sustainable, Connected, Innovative, Community.
 Each of these themes and its representative geography is expressed in the Future Land Use Map.
-The Community map establishes the foundation of the Future Land Use map and the Innovative map overlays the Community map.
-The Sustainable map overlays of the Community and Innovative maps.
-The Connected map overlays the Community, Innovative, and Sustainable maps and its features link the Region's land uses.
+The map is composed as follows:

 The Region's highways, rail corridors, Connecticut River crossings, and transit stations play a vital role in connecting the Region's communities at a regional scale.
 These facilities are vital to linking seventeen municipalities as one region.
-The Connected theme, expressed as a geography, overlays land uses such as Sustainable, Innovative, and Community.
+The Connected theme, expressed as a geography, overlays and is immersed within surrounding land uses such as Sustainable, Innovative, and Community.

 Sustainability is, and deserves to be, present throughout the Region.
-While the theme of Sustainable refers to environment, equity, and economy, the Sustainable map is focused specifically on environmental sustainability.
 Sustainability extends to our communities, into our homes, businesses, and institutions.
 Sustainability is most evident, and is of the greatest priority in the Region's most ecologically valuable and environmentally vulnerable geographies.
 Whether a tidal wetland, forest, or floodplain, Sustainable areas establish much of the Region's identity and overlay and take precedence over Community and Innovative areas.

-Innovative places are found where there is intense activity and exchange of ideas.
+Innovative geographies are found where there is intense activity and exchange of ideas.
 Whether commerce, education, or social exchange, these places foster innovation.
 Innovative areas overlap with communities and are almost inextricable, but they glow brightly.
 As such, Innovative places are found within Community areas and overlay those areas.